elastic/request-crypto/README.md

 The way to solve this is to encrypt the payload with a strong AES key, then encrypt the AES key with the public key, and send that key along with the request.

+RSA is almost never used for data encryption.
+The approach we've taken here is the common one (TLS, PGP etc do the same in principle) where a symmetric key is used for data encryption and that key is then encrypted with RSA.
+Size is one constraint, the other is performance as RSA is painfully slow compared to a symmetric key cipher such as AES.

 ### Where to put the Key?
 - The private key must not be shared.
 It must be kept by the receiving side only.